-Part of the software delivery is also the Flash Loader program, provided by Infineon Technologies AG, running on the TOE and receiving the transmitted information of the user software to be loaded into the SOLID FLASHTM NVM.
-The download is only possible after successful authentication.
-The user software download can also be done in an encrypted way.
-After the user has finished his download, he permanently disables further use of the Flash Loader by locking it.
-Whether the Flash Loader program is present or not depends on the procurement order.
+Part of the software delivery could also be the MAE and Flash Loader program, provided by Infineon Technologies AG, running on the TOE and receiving the transmitted information of the user software to be loaded into the SOLID FLASHTM NVM.
+The download is only possible after successful authentication and the user software can also be downloaded in an encrypted way.
+In addition, the user is after he finalized the download and prior deliver to third party obligated to permanently lock further use of the Flash Loader (and MAE).
+Note that it depends on the procurement order, whether the MAE and Flash Loader program is present or not.